Our Most Memorable Nova Scotia Experiences

 A trip to the islands, lead by legit lobster fishermen, is a historic journey to a remote part of the province that few people see.
 Topping it off with full Nova Scotian hospitality (music and food are included, of course!) and some epic fishing stories makes for a sensational and unique experience.

 Kejimkujik National Park is actually split into two spots – the seaside location has some of the most brilliant beaches in Nova Scotia, but in all honesty, we’ll take the woodsy setting in the middle of the province on most any given day.

-The lake by the same name is large and speckled with islands harbouring idyllic camping spots.
+The lake by the same name is large and speckled with islands harbouring idyllic camping spots (one of the best places to go camping in Nova Scotia, without doubt).
 We cruised around the islands on canoe, so eager to park and make camp for a few days!
 The water was mirror-smooth, and our mid-week visit in fall meant that we had the whole place to ourselves.

 It is always our goal to find such silent spots for solace (we’re selfish like that).